iulianbaranai/GWT-SSE/README.md

 ### Details

 An API endpoint subscribes the callers to the events (see /sse.subscribe).

 There are two subscribers:
 - one from Javascript (see index.html)
 - one from GWT, through a [JsInterop wrapper](https://github.com/iSergio/gwt-sse) (see GwtSseDemo class).
 See more details about JsInterop [here](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsJsInterop.html).

 A custom API endpoint offers the possibility to trigger a broadcast to the existing subscribers (see /sse.broadcast).

-On the application's main page are displayed bor both Javascript and GWT subscribers:
+On the main page are displayed (for both Javascript and GWT subscribers):
 - the connection status
 - the server time
 - any custom message fired through the custom endpoint (see /sse.broadcast)

 ## License